About Adenike A. Harris

 I earned my BS in Psychology from Mount Saint Mary's University, my MA in Women's Studies from Georgia State University and I earned a Professional Coaching Certification from New Venture's West.
 My PCC is recognized by the International Coach Federation (ICF) as an Accredited Coach Training Program (ACTP).
-I have true, lived experiences as a child sexual abuse survivor, Woman of Color, sister, daughter, auntie and friend.
+I have real life experiences as a child sexual abuse survivor, Woman of Color, sister, daughter, auntie and friend.

 I stand for women.

 I stand for truth, personal power and authenticity.